 Household Goods Moving Services (ABF Moving) includes the results of operations of the Company's subsidiaries that provide transportation, warehousing, and delivery services to the consumer, corporate, and military household goods moving markets.
-Certain costs incurred by ABF Moving in support of consumer selfmove services provided by ABF Freight are allocated to the ABF Freight operating segment.
+ABF Freight provides transportation services to ABF Moving.
+Certain costs incurred by ABF Moving in support of consumer self-move services provided by ABF Freight are allocated to the ABF Freight operating segment.